openhwgroup/cv32e40x/docs/user_manual/source/exceptions_interrupts.rst

 Nested Interrupt/Exception Handling
 -----------------------------------

-CV32E40P does support nested interrupt/exception handling in software.
+|corev| does support nested interrupt/exception handling in software.
 The hardware automatically disables interrupts upon entering an interrupt/exception handler.
 Otherwise, interrupts/exceptions during the critical part of the handler, i.e. before software has saved the ``mepc`` and ``mstatus`` CSRs, would cause those CSRs to be overwritten.
 If desired, software can explicitly enable interrupts by setting ``mstatus``.MIE to 1 from within the handler.